mtvillwock/meins/doc/manual.md

 ### Private mode
 There is plenty of stuff in my journal that I would not freely share with colleagues, friends, or family.
-I do however need to be able to open meo when other people are around.
+I do however need to be able to open meins when other people are around.
 Also, I need to be able to take screenshots, for example for this manual, without having to blur out anything.

 For this, there is the private mode.
 This ensures that once activating the little detective button at the top.
 Then, all the entities described above that do have a private mode switch will be hidden as desired and made safe for work, if you will.